Smok1e/buttex-storage-api/docs/src/methods/storage/create_file.md

 > ### Remarks
 > - If `parent_directory_id` parameter is passed, file will be placed into specified directory.
-> Otherwise, file will be placed into root directory
+> Otherwise, file will be placed into root directory.
+> - Only owner of directory and users with access **MODERATOR** or higher can upload files
+> under this directory (see [permission system](../../users/permission-system.md)).